The Portal of Geriatrics Online Education

 Contact person/corresponding author:

-Lyons, W and Vandenberg, E. Discharge Summary Feedback.
-POGOe - Portal of Geriatric Online Education; 2009 Available from: http://www.pogoe.org/productid/20546
+Dr. William Lyons and Dr. Ed Vandenberg.
+Discharge Summary Feedback.
+POGOe - Portal of Geriatrics Online Education; 2009 Available from: http://www.pogoe.org/productid/20546